-GRADE 8 Physical Science
+Grade 8 Physical Science

-Grade 8 Physical Science is designed to help students apply physical science concepts to daily life including electricity, thermal energy transfer, and the acceleration of objects such as a car.
+Grade 8 Physical Science is designed to help students apply physical science concepts to daily life, including electricity, thermal energy transfer, and the acceleration of objects such as a car.
 It also provides students with the skills and content knowledge necessary to be successful in high school chemistry, physics, and physical science courses.
 Physical Science requires comprehensive learning and the use of reading, writing, and mathematics skills.

 This course focuses on four disciplinary core ideas from the physical sciences domain.
 In "Matter and Its Interactions," students study the structure and function of matter and their effects on chemical reactions.
 In the second core idea, "Motion and Stability: Forces and Interactions," students explore different forces and various types of interactions.
 They also engage in predicting and developing explanations for changes in motion.
 The "Energy" core idea involves the conservation of energy, energy transformations, and applications of energy to everyday life.
-In the final core idea, "Waves and Their Applications in Technologies for Information Transfer," students examine the relationships between wave properties, types of signals and their interactions with different instruments.
+In the final core idea, "Waves and Their Applications in Technologies for Information Transfer," students examine the relationships between wave properties, types of signals, and their interactions with different instruments.

-Embedded in the content standards are the disciplinary core ideas of the Engineering, Technology, and Applications of Science (ETS) domain, which require students to use knowledge and understanding of science and technology, together with design strategies, to solve practical problems.
-Engineering standards are denoted with a gear icon \bullet .
+Embedded in the content standards are the disciplinary core ideas of the Engineering, Technology, and Applications of Science (ETS) domain, which require students to use design strategies in conjunction with knowledge and understanding of science and technology to solve practical problems.
+Engineering standards are denoted with a gear icon.
 Through guided participation in the engineering design process, students design and test a device that can release or absorb thermal energy by chemical reactions and design, construct, and modify an electromagnet.

-Matter and Its Interactions Structure 1 Plan and carry out investigations to support the claim that pure substances can be described and defined by their properties, including solubility, electrical conductivity, and density.
-Structure and Function and Properties 2 Develop and manipulate models to explain changes in particle motion, temperature, and state of a pure substance when thermal energy is added to or removed from a system.
+Matter and Its Interactions Structure and 1.
+Plan and carry out investigations to support the claim that pure substances can be described and defined by their properties, including solubility, electrical conductivity, and density.
+Structure and Function Properties Properties 2.
+Develop and manipulate models to explain changes in particle motion, temperature, and state of a pure substance when thermal energy is added to or removed from a system.
 Energy and Matter

-3 Justify a claim, based on evidence from investigations, that pure substances differ from mixtures, including solutions.
-Structure and Function 4 Obtain and communicate information from the periodic table, including atomic number, number of electrons and neutrons, average atomic mass, groups, and periods, to illustrate the structure and composition of atoms of different elements.
-Patterns 4a Analyze and interpret data to differentiate among elements based on their properties and classify the elements as metals, nonmetals, or metalloids.
-5 Obtain, evaluate, and communicate information from the periodic table to make predictions about the reactivity of the main group elements.
-Structure and 5a Use valence electron configuration to model ionic and covalent bonds.
-Function Chemical Reactions 6 Observe and analyze data regarding characteristic properties of substances before and after they are combined to determine whether a chemical reaction has occurred.
-Examples: color change, temperature change, production of a gas, formation of a precipitate Stability and Change 7 Analyze data from an investigation to determine whether thermal energy is released or absorbed in a chemical reaction.
-Energy 7a Obesign and test a device that can release or absorb thermal energy by chemical reactions. and Matter 8 Engage in an argument from evidence to support the claim that matter is conserved in a chemical reaction 8a Use a model to verify that atoms of reactants are conserved as products in a chemical reaction.
-Energy and Matter Examples: simulations, atomic and molecular drawings, or equations to compare atoms in the reactants and products 2023 Alabama Course of Study: Science 53
+3. Justify a claim, based on evidence from investigations, that pure substances differ from mixtures, including solutions.
+Structure and Function 4.
+Obtain and communicate information from the periodic table, including atomic number, number of electrons and neutrons, average atomic mass, groups, and periods, to illustrate the structure and composition of atoms of different elements. a.
+Analyze and interpret data to differentiate among elements based on their properties and classify the elements as metals, nonmetals, or metalloids.
+Patterns 5.
+Obtain, evaluate, and communicate information from the periodic table to make predictions about the reactivity of the main group elements.a.
+Use valence electron configuration to model ionic and covalent bonds.
+Structure and Function 6.
+Observe and analyze data regarding characteristic properties of substances before and after they are combined to determine whether a chemical reaction has occurred.
+Examples: color change, temperature change, production of a gas, formation of a precipitate Stability and Change Chemical Reactions 7.
+Analyze data from an investigation to determine whether thermal energy is released or absorbed in a chemical reaction.a.
+Design and test a device that can release or absorb thermal energy by chemical reactions.
+8. Engage in an argument from evidence to support the claim that matter is conserved in a chemical reaction. a.
+Use a model to verify that atoms of reactants are conserved as products in a chemical reaction.
+Examples: simulations, atomic and molecular drawings, or equations to compare atoms in the reactants and products Energy and Matter